Bell Beaker culture: France

+Central and Northern Europe

 Lee et al. (2012) detected R1b two male skeletons from a German Bell Beaker site dated to 2600–2500 BC at Kromsdorf, one of which tested positive for M269 but negative for its U106 subclade (note that the P312 subclade was not tested for), while for the other skeleton the M269 test was unclear.

-Haak et al. (2015) analysed the remains of a later Bell Beaker male skeleton from Quedlinburg, Germany, dated to 2296–2206 BC.
-The individual carried haplogroup R1b1a2a1a2 (R-P312).
-The study found that the Bell Beakers and people of the Unetice culture had less ancestry from the Yamnaya culture compared to the earlier Corded Ware culture.
-The authors took this to be a sign of a resurgence of the indigenous inhabitants of Western Europe in the aftermath of the Yamnaya expansion.
+Two studies published in 2015 (Haak et al. 2015, Mathieson et al. 2015) found that Bell Beaker individuals from Germany and the Czech Republic had high proportions of Steppe-related ancestry, showing that they derived from mixtures of populations from the Steppe (such as Corded Ware and Yamnaya) and the preceding Neolithic farmers of Europe.
+The Y-chromosome composition of Beaker-associated males was dominated by R1b-M269, a lineage associated with the arrival of Steppe migrants in central Europe after 3000 BC.
+Bell Beaker individuals from Germany analysed by Haak et al. (2015) were found to have less Steppe ancestry than the earlier Corded Ware culture.
+In a comprehensive study including samples from across Europe, Yediay et al. (2024, preprint) showed conclusively that the steppe ancestry in Bell Beaker populations was derived from the Corded Ware culture, rather than from the Yamnaya culture.

-Allentoft et al. (2015) found the people of the Beaker culture to be closely genetically related to the Corded Ware culture, the Unetice culture and the Nordic Bronze Age.
+Allentoft et al. (2015) found the people of the Bell Beaker culture to be closely genetically related to the Corded Ware culture, the Únětice culture and the Nordic Bronze Age.

-In yet another 2015 study published in Nature, the remains of eight individuals ascribed to the Beaker culture were analysed.
-Two individuals were determined to belong to Haplogroup R1, while the remaining six were determined to belong to haplogroup R1b1a2 and various subclades of it.

-A study published in Nature in 2018 confirmed a massive population turnover in western Europe asssociated with the Bell Beaker culture, but also noted that the earliest Bell Beaker samples in Iberia completely lacked Western Steppe Herder ancestry.
-Both men and women of Western Steppe Herder ancestry participated in the turnover in Neolithic Britain, as evidenced by the rise of the paternal haplogroup R1b and maternal haplogroups I, R1a and U4.
-The study also found that the Bell Beaker arrivals in Neolithic Britian had significantly higher genetic variants associated with light skin and eye pigmentation than the local population, but very low frequencies of the SNP associated with lactase persistance in modern Europeans.

 Furtwängler et al. (2020) analysed 96 ancient genomes from Switzerland, Southern Germany, and the Alsace region in France, covering the Middle/Late Neolithic to Early Bronze Age.
-They confirmed that R1b arrived in the region during the transitory Bell Beaker period (2800-1800 BC).
+They confirmed that R1b arrived in the region during the transitory Bell Beaker period (2800-1800 BC), along with Steppe-related ancestry.
 The vast majority of Bell Beaker R1b samples belonged to the U152 > L2 clade (11 out of 14; the other being P312 or L51).

-Papac et al. (2021) found in the region of Bohemia, Czech Republic, Bell Beaker culture's male individuals featuring Y-haplogroup R1b-P312, radiocarbon-dated to between 2400 and 2100 BC.
+Allentoft et al. (2024) found that individuals from Denmark dating from the 'Dagger Period' (c.
+2300–1700 BCE) clustered with central and western European Late Neolithic-Bronze Age individuals dominated by males with lineages of R1b-M269/L51, matching the appearance of Bell Beaker material culture in Denmark at this time.